 Under a large mound of earth, he discovered a ship containing many other pieces, including coins, parts of armour, weapons, and more.
-It is believed to be a burial site, possibly of Raedwald, King of East Anglia, who died in 624; the body is thought to have been dissolved by the acidic soil.
+The Sutton Hoo Ship burial is believed to be the final resting place of Raedwald, an Anglo Saxon King.
+He died in 624, his body is thought to have been dissolved by the acidic soil.

-This treasure helps us understand more about Anglo Saxon history.
+This treasure helps us understand more about the history of Anglo Saxon England.
 The helmet and the sword on display are the highlights of the display, however, the case is full of other items from the burial.

 Ground floor, Room 1